It is obvious that the most important question for those selling a business has to do with where and how to find buyers.

 These ads are relatively simple.
 Selling a small business is like selling a nice but standard automobile, like a 2010 Ford Explorer.
 You don’t really need to describe much about the business because most people know what a Ford Explorer is, so, typically, you’ll have a one-page summary.
 A restaurant, print shop or gas station is pretty easily understood, so you would want to describe the location, size, financial performance and include some photos.

 These ads typically appear on sites such as exitadviser.com, bizbuysell.com, bizquest.com, and businessesforsale.com, to name a few.
 This method is effective since buyers know to search there.
-Marketing only on the business-for-sale platforms makes sense for many small business owners, since these sites are geared to individual buyers who make up the majority of small business buyers.
+Marketing only on the business-for-sale platforms makes sense for many small business owners, since these sites are geared to individual buyers who make up the majority of buyers.

 Also, you may want to learn how to fine tune your ads on business-for-sale marketplaces (by Inc.com).